McNepp/QApplicationContext/README.md

   - syntactically erronous config-keys (such as `"$interval}"`).
 - Such "fatal errors" that occur while publishing a service will be logged with the level QtMsgType::QtCriticalMessage.

+## The global ApplicationContext

+In many applications, you will instantiate exactly one QApplicationContext.
+In that case, the static function mcnepp::qtdi::QApplicationContext::instance() is a convenient means of providing access to that single instance.
+<br>When you create a QApplicationContext, the constructor will set a global variable to the new QApplicationContext, unless
+it has already been set.
+Consequently, the first QApplicationContext that you create in your application will become the global instance.
+<br>(Please not that QCoreApplication::instance() exhibits the same behaviour.)

 ## Multi-threading

 Since the class mcnepp::qtdi::QApplicationContext is derived from QObject, each ApplicationContext has a *thread-affinity* to the thread that created it.